qadron/gloox/README.md

   end
 end

+# Time to execute, sniff was taken care of on prior file inclusion.
 return unless $execute

 # Start the child-node server, not included in the Grid, only given its own bind URL.